heilcheng/medexplain-evals/CONTRIBUTING.md

 ### Reporting Issues

-Report unacceptable behavior to [contact@meq-bench.org].
+Report unacceptable behavior to [contact@medexplain-evals.org].
 All reports will be reviewed confidentially.

 ## Getting Help

-We provide multiple channels for getting help and support while working with MEQ-Bench.
+We provide multiple channels for getting help and support while working with MedExplain-Evals.

 ### 📚 Documentation and Resources